Strong constraints from COSINE-100 on the DAMA dark matter results using the same sodium iodide target: Discussion

-After releasing the initial 59.5\,days COSINE-100 data with null observations using the same NaI(Tl) target material, a few possibilities have been raised to allow consistency between the DAMA/LIBRA and COSINE-100 results~\cite{Kang:2019fvz,Ko:2019enb,Bernabei:2020mon}.
-The results of this analysis, with 1.7\,years accumulated COSINE-100 data and improved analysis technique with 1\,keV energy threshold, do not favor the suggested possibilities.
-A model independent data analysis of the annual modulation with several years COSINE-100 data is required for an unambiguous conclusion, nevertheless these results provide strong constraints on the dark matter interpretation of the DAMA/LIBRA annual modulation signals with the same NaI(Tl) target materials.
+After the release of the initial 59.5\,days COSINE-100 data with null observations using the same NaI(Tl) target material, a few possibilities were suggested that preserve the consistency between the DAMA/LIBRA and COSINE-100 results~\cite{Kang:2019fvz,Ko:2019enb,Bernabei:2020mon}.
+The results of this analysis, with 1.7\,years accumulated COSINE-100 data and improved analysis technique with a 1\,keVee energy threshold do not favor these suggested possibilities.
+A model independent data analysis of the annual modulation with several years COSINE-100 data is required for an unambiguous conclusion, nevertheless the results presented here provide strong constraints on the dark matter interpretation of the DAMA/LIBRA annual modulation signals with the same NaI(Tl) target materials.